avilum/secimport/docs/PERFORMANCE.md

 Dotted two vectors of length 524288 in 0.08 ms.
 SVD of a 2048x1024 matrix in 0.56 s.
 Cholesky decomposition of a 2048x2048 matrix in 0.09 s.
-Eigendecomposition of a 2048x2048 matrix in 5.04 s.
 ```

 ## DTrace interpreter without secimport